A kernel log-rank test of independence for right-censored data: Experiments

-Choosing a good kernel function is an important task when applying our testing procedure.
-While in principle we can choose $\mathfrak{K}$ as any kernel, choosing a kernel that factorizes into the products of two kernels, one for time and one for covariates, has the important advantage that it gives the simple closed-form expression for our test-statistic in Theorem \ref{Thm:closed form}.
+\paragraph{Choice of kernel} When using the kernel log-rank test it is important to choose an appropriate kernel.
+While in principle we can choose $\mathfrak{K}$ to be any kernel, choosing a kernel that factorizes into a kernel on time and a kernel on the covariates has the important advantage that it gives the simple closed-form expression for our test-statistic in Theorem \ref{Thm:closed form}.
 In Theorems \ref{Thm:Power} and \ref{Thm:PowerW}, we prove that our testing procedure is consistent for sufficiently expressive kernels $K$ and $L$.

 Our experiments show that in some scenarios there is a trade off between richness of the RKHS and the power of the test.
 For example, when the data is sampled from a distribution satisfying the CPH assumption, the kernel $(\text{Lin},1)$ is generally more powerful than the richer $(\text{Gau},1)$ or $(\text{Gau},\text{Gau})$ kernels.
-Hence, if we have prior knowledge about the relationship, one may use this knowledge to choose the appropriate kernels.
-For instance, if we know that there is a quadratic dependence on a 1-dimensional covariate, a suitable kernel would be $K(x,x')=x^2x'^2$, which models this dependence.
-Or if we do not suspect time-covariate interactions to play an important role, we may choose the constant kernel on the times.
+Hence, if we have prior knowledge about the relationship, we may use this knowledge to choose the appropriate kernel.
+On the whole, however, we found the richer kernels to have competitive power, even in cases where less rich kernels were optimal.

-On the other hand, if we expect the dependency to be more complex, we may opt for a richer RKHS, such as the $(\text{Gau},\text{Gau})$ kernel.
-We find this kernel has consistently good performance, and has competitive power also in the cases where less rich RKHSs are sufficient to detect the dependency.

-One can also use a cross-validation approach to select both the kernel and possible parameters of the kernel (such as the bandwidth of the Gaussian kernel).
-That is, one can perform the Wild Bootstrap test on a training subset of the data for different kernels and subsequently select the kernel (or parameter) that yielded the smallest $p$-value.
-The actual hypothesis test can then be done with the select kernel on the remaining part of the data.
-Also, a well-known approach in the uncensored setting is to choose the kernel parameters that maximize the power of the test.
-In the uncensored setting, the test power is increased by maximizing the ratio of the test statistic to its standard deviation under the alternative hypothesis \cite{gretton2012optimal}.
-We leave this as future research as for this approach we would need to find the asymptotic distribution of our test statistic under the alternative hypothesis.
+We may also consider improvements on the median heuristic when selecting kernel bandwidth.
+In \cite{gretton2012optimal,SutTunStretal17,LiuXuLuZhaGreSut20}, which deal with the case of two-sample testing in the uncensored setting, part of the data is used to select parameters that result in the lowest approximate asymptotic $p$-value, and the test is then performed with the selected parameters on the remaining data.
+In \cite{meynaoui19Adaptive}, which addresses independence testing in the uncensored setting, an aggregation procedure is proposed over kernel bandwidths, which does not require data splitting, and is adaptive in a minimax sense over Sobolev classes of alternatives.
+It will be an interesting topic for future research to extend these kernel selection strategies to the censored setting.